EmmaGerritse/EmmaGerritse.github.io/README.md

 ### Contact:

 You can contact me at:
-Email: *firstname DOT lastname AT ru DOT nl*
+Email: *emma.gerritse AT ru DOT nl*